-Khanna says that if you think you’re the victim of a credit card scam or your information has been compromised, you’ll want to notify your card issuer as soon as you can.
+If you think you’re the victim of a credit card scam or your information has been compromised, however, you’ll want to notify your card issuer as soon as you can.
 A customer representative has the power to freeze your account or cancel your card entirely.
 At that point, your lender will typically launch an investigation and reimburse you for any lost funds.
 However, this is only the case if you spot the fraud and report it within a reasonable timeline, generally 60 days.

 Still, just canceling your card may not be enough since your information may have been compromised as well.
-As a result, you should keep a close eye on your credit reports to ensure nobody is fraudulently claiming your identity and opening up fake accounts, he says.
+As a result, you should keep a close eye on your credit reports to ensure nobody is fraudulently claiming your identity and opening up fake accounts.

 If you find fraud on your credit reports, the Consumer Financial Protection Bureau (CFPB) recommends placing a fraud alert on your credit reports from all three bureaus.
 You can also consider freezing your credit reports with Experian, Equifax and TransUnion, which you can do for free.

 Finally, you should report any scams you encounter to the FTC since they can use this information to spot trends, build a case against criminals or educate the general public.
 Report to the FTC at ReportFraud.ftc.gov.